···

 The Urge to Run

-Things are good — maybe really good — and suddenly every part of you wants to leave.
+Things are going well — maybe really well — and suddenly every part of you wants out.
 It's not about what's wrong with them.
-It's a pull that shows up right when things deepen, like a reflex you didn't ask for.
+It's a pull that arrives the moment something deepens, like a reflex built long before this relationship existed.
+You might start picking fights or going quiet, anything to create space.

 Finding Flaws on Purpose

 Tiny things become deal-breakers.
 The way they chew, a word they used, something that wouldn't bother you in a friend.
-Picking apart the other person can feel like logic — but it might be distance dressed up as reason.
+Picking apart the other person can feel like reason — but it might be distance dressed in logic.
+The flaws appear on schedule, right when things get close.

 Preferring the Almost

 Almost-relationships feel safer.
 Close enough to enjoy, far enough to leave.
-The moment someone wants to define it or plan ahead, something tightens.
-Labels feel like cages, even when connection feels good.
+The moment someone wants to define things or plan ahead, something tightens.
+Labels feel like cages, even when the connection feels good.

 Relief When It Ends

 When things fall apart, there's sadness — but also relief.
-Like pressure was released.
-That relief can be confusing, especially when part of you wanted it to work.
+Like pressure released.
+That relief can be confusing, especially when part of you genuinely wanted it to work.
+You mourn and breathe easier at the same time.

 Behind Commitment Issues